1973 Paris Air Show Tupolev Tu-144 crash

+On 3 June 1973, the second production model of the Soviet supersonic Tupolev Tu-144 airliner was destroyed in a crash during the 1973 Paris Air Show.
+The aircraft disintegrated in the air while performing extreme manoeuvres and fell on the town of Goussainville, Val-d'Oise, France, killing all six crew members and eight people on the ground.
+The crash ended the development program of the Tupolev Tu-144.
+The official inquest did not conclusively determine the cause of the accident and several theories have been proposed.

 Accident

 The aircraft involved was Tupolev Tu-144S СССР-77102, manufacturer's serial number 01–2, the second production Tu-144.
-The aircraft had first flown on 29 March 1972.
-This aircraft had been modified compared to the initial prototype to include landing gear that retracted into the nacelles, and retractable canards.
-The pilot was Mikhail Kozlov, and the co-pilot was Valery M. Molchanov.
-Also on board were G. N. Bazhenov, the flight navigator, V. N. Benderov, deputy chief designer and engineer major-general, B. A. Pervukhin, senior engineer, and A. I. Dralin, flight engineer.
-The crash occurred in front of 250,000 people, including designer Alexei Tupolev, toward the end of the show.
+It was first flown on 29 March 1972.
+This aircraft had been modified compared to the initial prototype to include landing gear that retracted into the nacelles and retractable canards.
+The pilot was Soviet test pilot Mikhail Vasilyevich Kozlov and the co-pilot was Valery M. Molchanov.
+Also on board were flight navigator G. N. Bazhenov; V. N. Benderov, deputy chief designer and engineer major-general; B. A. Pervukhin, senior engineer; and A. I. Dralin, flight engineer.
+The crash occurred in front of 250,000 spectators near the end of the Paris Air Show at Le Bourget airport, the world's largest air show and aerospace industry exhibition event.

-During the show, there was a "fierce competition between the Anglo-French Concorde and the Russian Tu-144".
+During the show there had been "fierce competition between the Anglo-French Concorde and the Soviet Tu-144".
 The Soviet pilot, Mikhail Kozlov, had bragged that he would outperform the Concorde.
 "Just wait until you see us fly," he was quoted as saying.
 "Then you'll see something."
 On the final day of the show, the Concorde, which was not yet in production, performed its demonstration flight first.
-Its performance was later described as being unexciting, and it has been theorized that Kozlov was determined to show how much better his aircraft was.
+Its performance was later described as unexciting, and it has been suggested that Kozlov was determined to show how much better the Russian aircraft was.